Federico Fernández (footballer): International career

 In January 2009, Fernández was selected to join the Argentina under-20 squad for the 2009 South American Youth Championship in Venezuela.

 Fernández made his debut for the Argentina senior team against Ecuador in April 2011.
 He established himself as a regular in defence during Argentina's successful FIFA World Cup qualification campaign under head coach Alejandro Sabella.

 In June 2014, Fernández was named in Argentina's squad for the 2014 World Cup.
 He made his World Cup debut in Argentina's 2–1 win against Bosnia and Herzegovina at the Maracanã Stadium, playing the full match in defence.

+Personal life

+Fernández has a wife, Florencia, and two daughters and a son - Valentina, Victoria and Viggo.